We provide quality dehumidification services for your basement, crawl space, or whole-house to manage moisture and keep you comfortable.

 By far, the best and most efficient way to remove humidity from your home is with a whole-house dehumidification system.
 Often these systems can work with your existing HVAC ductwork and systems, allowing for increased comfort and lower monthly energy bills.

 Crawl spaces are notorious for having mold and moisture issues.
 Often these spaces go unchecked for long periods of time, which allows for build-up of bacteria, pests, and mold.
-These issues can bleed into your home, affecting air quality and potentially cause parts of your home to be eaten or rot away.
+These issues can bleed into your home, affecting air quality and potentially causing parts of your home to be eaten or rot away.
 Crawl-space dehumidification is key to proper home maintenance and health.

 The basement is a common area for moisture to build.
-Humidity from your house will naturally sink to the basement as the air cools, and your basement walls could naturally be penetrated with moisture from the surrounding ground.
+Humidity from your house will naturally sink to the basement as the air cools, and your basement walls could be penetrated with moisture from the surrounding ground.
 Often you will see moisture collect on the walls, on cold floors, and maybe even pool in low lying areas.
 That moisture can create mold that will collect on walls, boxes, or whatever is down there.
-That's why often basements can have a funky or musty odor.
+And that's why often basements can have a funky or musty odor.
 This will significantly affect your air quality, and if gone unchecked, could make your basement a dangerous place to be.

 Dehumidification Brands We Work With

 We install Ultra Aire dehumidifiers and Aprilaire dehumidifiers.
 Both brands are ENERGY STAR Certified, which means that the device runs efficiently, saves money, and has outstanding performance.
 Additionally, both brands offer great warranties.
 Ultra-aire (owned by Sante-fe) with a 6 year warranty and Aprilaire with a 5 year warranty.
 Across the industry, the standard is only 1-2.

 To learn more about their products and specifications, check out these guides.